TomasMikula/libretto/docs/basics.md

 ☝️ Although we call it _sequential_ composition, do _not_ assume that`g` takes place "after" `f`, in a temporal or causal sense.
 There may or may not be causal dependence in either direction, or even both directions simultaneously.
-We would need know the interface type `B` and possibly the inner workings of the blocks to make judgments about causal dependence.
+We would need know the interface type `B` and possibly the inner workings of the components to make judgments about causal dependence.
 In general, processing can take place in `g` even before any information passes through the `B` interface.

 ## Parallel composition

-Any two blocks `f`, `g`
+Any two components `f`, `g`

 ```
 ┏━━━━━━━━━━━━┓